-Eric spent nine days in the hospital undergoing life-saving surgery.
-Today he’s a healthy, fearless two-year who loves being outside, swimming and playing with his older brother, and he has no lasting effects from those early days in the hospital.
+Eric spent nine days in the hospital undergoing life-saving treatments.
+Today he’s a healthy, fearless two-year old who loves being outside, swimming and playing with his older brother, and he has no lasting effects from those early days in the hospital.

 Outstanding care close to home

 What made the experience more bearable was the first-rate care Eric and his family received during his stay.